Code-Institute-Submissions/Drum-o-Mania/README.md

     - The overlay is positioned to the right and has a transparent background color to blend in better with the general look of the site.

 - **Lesson Previews**
-    - The lesson preview page displays a sample of what the video lessons look like, and what can be expected.
+    - The lesson preview page displays a sample of the video lessons to let the user know what can be expected.
     - The videos are sorted according to genre.

 - **Signup Form**
+    - The signup page lets the user sign up to get access to the sites entire library of video lessons.
+    - This section has a simple form to collect the users first name, last name and email adress.
+Everything is clearly labeled.

 - **Footer**
+    - The footer is located at the bottom of every page and works as a simple contact section.
+It has a small header with the text 'Contact Us' and an email adress below it, centered to the page.
+---
 ### Testing

 ### Validator Testing
+- HTML
+    - No errors were found when passing through the official W3C Validator

+- CSS
+    - No errors were found when passing through the official (Jigsaw) Validator
+---
 ## Deployment
+---
 ## Credits
 ---
 ### Content